agusalex/modemReboot/README.md

  - Many thanks to https://gist.github.com/mbierman 's [post](https://gist.github.com/mbierman/5b3e671fa4e848eec899ff486d0cdc26)
   and https://stackoverflow.com/users/6870228/keith
  - Feel free to make a PR to add your own modem's script

+By default will run example.js you can change that by setting SCRIPT parameter.

 # Environmental Variables
 | Variable |Description  |